Bridging the Sim-to-Real Gap from the Information Bottleneck Perspective: Preliminaries

 \section{Preliminaries}

 In this section, we briefly introduce the problem definition and the corresponding notations used throughout this paper.
 We give the definition of privileged knowledge in robot learning as follows.

-\begin{definition}[Privileged Knowledge] Privileged knowledge is the hidden state that is inaccessible in the real environment but can be obtained in the simulator, e.g., surrounding heights, terrain types, and dynamic parameters like fraction and damping.
+\begin{definition}[Privileged Knowledge] Privileged knowledge is the hidden state that is inaccessible in the real environment but can be obtained in the simulator, e.g., surrounding heights, terrain types, morphology parameters like length of legs, and dynamic parameters like friction and damping.
 An oracle (teacher) policy is defined as the optimal policy with privileged knowledge visible. \end{definition}